zephyrproject-rtos/zephyr/boards/arm/nrf5340dk_nrf5340/doc/index.rst

 *************************

 nRF5340 application core supports the Armv8-M Security Extension.
-Applications build for the nrf5340dk_nrf5340_cpuapp board by default boot in the Secure state.
+Applications built for the nrf5340dk_nrf5340_cpuapp board by default boot in the Secure state.

 nRF5340 network core does not support the Armv8-M Security Extension.